Personalized & Comfortable Dental Care, with offices in Idaho Falls, Rexburg and Arco.

 Another common method for at home whitening is to use fruit.
 While fruit is safe for your teeth when consumed normally, using it as a whitening method poses some risk.
 When fruit sits on your teeth for a prolonged period of time the acid can eat away at your enamel.
 To be sure your enamel is protected in the whitening process, use a method that has been prescribed or approved by your dentist.

-Safe Ways to Whiten from Home
+Safe Ways To Whiten From Home

 Here are some safe, sure-fire methods you can use at home to keep your smile healthy and bright.